FuseByExample/rest-dsl-in-action/src/main/fabric8/Readme.md

 If, for any reason, you would like to restart the lab from the beginning.
 Then, exist from the JBoss Fuse Console using the command `CTRL-D` or `osgi:shutdown` and run this script to clean and kill the jvm instances `./bin/deletefabric8`

+# Minimal installation

+You can also run the project locally using `mvn camel:run` at the condition that the Karaf feature `insight-elasticsearch` has been deployed into JBoss Fuse 6.2.
+Additional OSGI parameters could be defined forthe elasticsearch database using the `io.fabric8.elasticsearch-insight.cfg` file deployed into the `etc` folder of JBoss Fuse.
+That should also work if you deploy locally an Elasticsearch instance but this feature hasn't been tested.

 # Play with the lab